voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 )
 ```

 And in the Vue Composition API, as we saw in almost all of our examples earlier in this post, `ref` can be used to define reactive state.
-As a matter of fact, template refs and reactive refs are unified when using the Composition API.
+Template refs and reactive refs are unified when using the Composition API.

 ## Additional functions